-Speakers, several of whom are bilingual, are available to travel to community meetings and classrooms.
-The Women's Museum of California space can also be rented for a modest facility fee and can accommodate up to 75 guests comfortably.
-The speaker of your choice, depending on availability, can then be arranged for your community meeting hosted at the museum space.
+Speakers are available to travel to community meetings and classrooms or at the Museum in our gallery space which can be rented for a modest facility fee and can accommodate up to 75 guests comfortably.

 We do our best to follow up with your request within a week, but we ask that you allow our planning team 1-2 weeks to review your application.
 Our Event Organizer will contact you regarding your request by phone or by email once your application has been reviewed.
 We enjoy working with the community and look forward to working with you soon.